iYuqinL/iYuqinL/README.md

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day (really hard)
 - Coding at least 4 hours a day
-- Exercising 3 days a week
+- Exercising 3 times a week

 #### :computer: Programming languages and tools:
 <p>